Zbigniew Jaworowski: Views on climate change

-Opinions

 Stephen Schneider said of him that "Jaworowski is perhaps even more contrarian than most, claiming that he can prove the climate is going to get colder through his work excavating glaciers on six different continents, which he says indicates what we should really be worrying about is 'The approaching new Ice Age...'."
-Jaworowski wrote The current sunspot cycle is weaker than the preceding cycles, and the next two cycles will be even weaker.
+Jaworowski wrote "The current sunspot cycle is weaker than the preceding cycles, and the next two cycles will be even weaker.
 Bashkirtsev and Mishnich (2003) expect that the minimum of the secular cycle of solar activity will occur between 2021 and 2026, which will result in the minimum global temperature of the surface air.
-The shift from warm to cool climate might have already started..
+The shift from warm to cool climate might have already started."

 When approached to see if he would bet on future cooling, Jaworowski denied making any prediction, stating "I do not make my own detailed projections.
 In my paper I referred the reader to B&M paper, and that is all."